valueforvalue/Family-Worship-md/FamilyWorship.md

 > employed to his own advantage or even should he propose to employ that time in acts of charity, or in acquiring means of
 > benevolent relief to the needy, still it may be asked, does God require you to do good by neglecting duty, or to do evil that
 > good may come of it?· Does he require you to do his will in one respect, by disregarding it in another?
 Certainly not.
 Let the
-> objector examine carefully and prayerfully, his own heart, and he will find that the difficulty is a wantof disposition, not a want of time.
+> objector examine carefully and prayerfully, his own heart, and he will find that the difficulty is a want of disposition, not a want of time.

 ##Introduction